ShreyasMundhra/Path-Planning/README.md

 Note: regardless of the changes you make, your project must be buildable using cmake and make!

+## Reflections

+The implemention consisted of the following 4 main steps to drive the vehicle safely on the highway:
+1. Tracking other vehicles using sensor fusion and making predictions
+2. Deciding the behaviour of our vehicle based on the predictions
+3. Generating a trajectory for the vehicle based on the desired behaviour
+4. Using the previous points to ensure a smooth transition

+The implementation is discussed in more detail below.

 ## Call for IDE Profiles Pull Requests